-For mixed states, the most primitive notion of stabilizer states is that of~\cite{stabrenyi} $\stab_0$, defined as the set of states $\sigma=\frac{1}{d^n}\sum{P\in G}$, where $G$ is a group of commuting Pauli operators (see~\cite{nielsen_quantum_2000}).
-In \cite{stabrenyi}, $\stab_0^{(n)}$ is introduced as the set of states for which the stabilizer entropy (SE) is zero and SE is a good monotone for $\pstab^{(n)}$.
-From a more foundational perspective, $\stab_0^{(n)}$ is the set of states that can be purified in $\pstab^{(n)}$ and they can only yield trivial probability distributions, see\cite{stab0-inprep}
+For mixed-states, the most primitive notion of stabilizer states is that of $\stab_0$ in Ref.~\cite{stabrenyi}, defined as the set of states $\sigma=1/{d^n}\sum_{P\in G} P$, where $G$ is a group of commuting Pauli operators (see Ref.~\cite{nielsen_quantum_2000}).
+In Ref.~\cite{stabrenyi}, $\stab_0^{(n)}$ is introduced as the set of states for which the stabilizer entropy (SE) is zero and SE is a good monotone for $\pstab^{(n)}$, see Ref.~\cite{Leone_2024_monotonicity}.
+From a more foundational perspective, $\stab_0^{(n)}$ is the set of states that can be purified in $\pstab^{(n)}$ and they can only yield trivial probability distributions, see \cite{stab0-inprep}

 When one allows for general probabilities distributions we obtain the convex hull of $\pstab^{(n)}$, namely $\stab^{(n)}:=\{\sigma|\sigma=\sum_i p_i \ket{\phi_i}\bra{\phi_i},~ |\phi_i\rangle\in \mathrm{PSTAB}^{(n)}\}$.
 Note that $\stab_0^{(n)}\subset\stab^{(n)}$.